hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 4. Watch the main screen's live lux, PPFD, and DLI readings to test lighting conditions for your plants.

+## Species PPFD targets

+On first launch the app seeds the database with common species light requirements from `app/src/main/assets/targets.json`.
+Each entry defines a `speciesKey` along with its acceptable `ppfdMin` and `ppfdMax` values.
+To add or adjust species:

+1. Edit `app/src/main/assets/targets.json` and add another object to the list.
+2. Reinstall the app or clear its data so the database is recreated and picks up the changes.

 ## Background thread usage

 `PlantRepository` performs blocking database operations.
 Use an